Members must log in to view the directory and members-only content.

 AJU has made a different, and indefensible, decision.
 Rather than release the entire report, AJU’s leadership prepared and distributed its own summary of the report’s key findings.
 Even that summary was shared only within the school community; it was not released publicly, and it is not available on their website.
 The AJU summary was silent on how it would hold faculty and administrators accountable for or repair the harm they created.

-We agree with the Committee on Ethics in Jewish Leadership which this week said:
+We agree with the Committee on Ethics in Jewish Leadership which said:

 "The only way to effectively combat sexual harassment and abuse in the Jewish world is for Jewish institutions to be completely transparent about the abusers in their midst, and take specific, serious actions to penalize them. "